tracquangthinh/tracquangthinh.github.io/note.md

 This is a note what I found and read about statistical methods and my relevant personal questions, maybe other topics sometimes.
-I try to summarize what I have understood but life is hard, thus many summaries here are totally wrong.
+I try to summarize what I have understood but life is hard, thus many summaries here maybe totally wrong.
 If you see some topics lack of their summary, it means I haven't read it :)).

 #### 9th October 2020